Start with your main branch

 git push -u origin my-feature

-It’s time to test, review, get approval, etc. for your branch to be merged into master!
+It’s time to test, review, get approval, etc. for your branch to be merged into main!

 git pull